 The number of life cycles of any battery may vary from study to study and from type to type.
 But the lithium-ion battery can last several times of life cycles compared to a lead-acid battery.
-As one can note that a lithium-ion battery can complete 300-500 life cycles comfortably.
-Which is a high rate comparing to the 50-100 life cycles of a lead-acid battery.
+As one can note a lithium-ion battery can complete 300-500 life cycles comfortably.
+Which is a high rate compared to the 50-100 life cycles of a lead-acid battery.

 Best Material for Manufacturing Lithium-ion Battery

 There are many choices for selecting the best materials for manufacturing a lithium-ion battery.
 And deciding whether materials can be the most perfect choice, depends on the cost, efficiency, charge storing capacity, safety and lifespan of the materials.
 So the manufacturer then can pick up the best material among all different alternatives to have the best aggregation of normally used materials in a lithium-ion battery.

 But before we enter the main subject, the best material for manufacturing a lithium-ion battery, it’s quite important to have a brief review of the main parts of a lithium-ion battery.

 Anode: Anode is referred to as the positive node or positive terminal.
 This electrode gives up electrons to the external circuit and is the charge storing unit of every type of lithium-ion battery.
 As a result, the anode is oxidized (loses electrons) during the discharge of the battery.